logos-co/nomos-node/consensus-engine/docs/carnot-spec.md

 * `child_committee(participant)`: returns true if the participant passed as argument is member of the child committee of the participant executing the function.

 * `supermajority(votes)`: the behavior changes with the position of a participant in the overlay:
-    * Root committee: returns if the number of distinctive signers of votes for a block in the child committee is equal to the threshold or returns if the qourum size has reached.
+    * Root committee: returns if the number of distinctive signers of votes for a block in the child committee is equal to the threshold.
-    Q: What exactly "quorum size has been reached" means?

 * `leader_supermajority(votes)`: returns if the number of distinct voters for a block is 2/3 + 1 for both children committees of root committee and overall 2/3 + 1